2018 Vintage Yachting Games – 12' Dinghy International Rule

 The 12' Dinghy International Rule was an event on the 2018 Vintage Yachting Games program at Copenhagen, Denmark.
 Six out of the eight scheduled races were completed.
 22 sailors, on 19 boats, from nine nations entered.

 Venue overview

 Race area and course

 Both of the course areas on the Øresund in front of Hellerup were available for the 12' Dinghy event.
 On the first two days, course Alpha was used.
 The next day the class moved to course Bravo for less wind and waves.

 Wind conditions

 The Øresund in front of the Hellerup Sejlklub was during the 2018 Vintage Yachting Games one of the targets of the remains of the Hurricane Florence.
-This resulted in South-Westerly winds that varied between 12–38 knots over the period of the Vintage.
+This resulted in South-Westerly winds that varied between 12 and 38 knots over the period of the Vintage.

 Course area Alpha was more in the open sea.
 With the South-Westerly winds this meant more wind and more waves.
 Also the wind was more stable and predictable then closer to shore.